 The theme chosen for this first iterance was ‘diversity’, a subject chosen to allow a wide range of exploration and conceptualisation by the artists, and a reference to the lack of diversity within some traditional canons of art history.
 Over seventy artists submitted to the art prize, of those twenty-one were shortlisted by a panel based on their conceptualisation of the brief.

-In light of the current lockdown, the once-planned physical exhibition of these artworks now takes a digital format.
+In light of the 2020 lockdown, the once-planned physical exhibition of these artworks now takes a digital format.
 Each artwork is displayed here alongside the artists own words.

 1st place prize: Hands of acceptance by Alice Stubbings